jpswade/jpswade.github.io/_drafts/_improve_serps.md

 ## Analytics

-> “Software engineers are often divorced from the consequences of their actions” - Kevin Hale, Wufoo Co-founder
+> "Software engineers are often divorced from the consequences of their actions" - Kevin Hale, Wufoo Co-founder

 You and your developers need to know the SEO implications of what they are working on.
 Using [Google Webmaster tools](https://www.google.com/webmasters/tools/), which is free and invaluable.
 A tool that is not to be underestimated.
 It's a looking glass into Google's world.